Jennifer-ycc/first-note-app/README.md

 # Note-Taking App

 ## Overview
-A simple note-taking application that allows users to create, read, update, and delete notes.
+A simple note-taking application to create, read, update, and delete notes.
 The app includes user authentication, allowing multiple users to have personalized note collections.
+First try of intergrating the front-end and back-end for note-taking app.

 ## Installation
 1. Create the Project Directory